 Supplies Needed for Color Your Own – Gingerbread House Box

-- Free printable – located at the end of this post
+- Free printable in my Resource Library.
+Need the password?
+Link at the end of this post.

 - White cardstock – I printed mine on 110lb cardstock